-Suzie Sinclair and Alastair Till moved back to Cornwall from London eight years ago.
+Suzie Sinclair and Alastair Till moved back to Cornwall from London.
 What they missed most, Suzie tells us, was grabbing a bowl of noodles after the cinema.
 So they converted a 19th-century fish merchant’s warehouse, next to shellfish specialist W. Harvey & Sons, into a sumptuous cinema and café bar with an Asian-influenced menu and a vague Pirates of the Caribbean vibe (dark wood floors, columns wrapped in rope).

 Last port of call is Ben’s Cornish Kitchen in Marazion, run by Ben Prior and his brother, Toby.
-The dessert catches my attention.
+The dessert caught our attention.
 The sweet curry plate is an exotic assembly of curried rice pudding, cardamom ice cream, a poppadom, coconut purée, mango curd, ginger jelly, spiced caramel, coriander leaf.
-A sweet surprise, it’s worth going out on a limb for – like Far West Cornwall itself.
+A sweet surprise, it’s worth going out on a limb for.